Fear of Looking Older - Making Peace with Wrinkles, Sagging, and Gray Hair

 Financial Impact

 Expensive cosmetic procedures, supplements, skincare products.
 Spending large sums on products of uncertain effectiveness increases financial strain.
 Many advertisements claiming "this will make you look younger" have little scientific backing or exaggerate their effects.
-(You can deepen your scientific understanding from books on aging)
+You can deepen your scientific understanding from books on aging.
+Decisions about what to invest in should be based on evidence-backed information.

 Four Approaches to Building a Healthy Relationship with Aging